 With such strong sun, it is easy to get sunburnt in Petra.
 I wore lots of sunblock and reapplied it throughout the day.
 Wearing a hat may also be a good idea.

-A Petra by Night show takes place at the Treasury 3 nights per week.
-It costs JD 17 ($ 24 USD) to see it, and tickets can be bought at the visitors centre.
 The show starts at around 9:00 pm and ends at around 10:00 pm, but consider that it takes a good 30 minutes to walk all the way to the Treasury.
 The path and the Treasury are illuminated by candles, and traditional music is played for a truly enchanting experience.

 The view of Petra by Night is spectacular